daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2014-08-25-a-new-site-is-launched.markdown

 ## The blog

 Be sure to watch the blog for new posts, and more importantly, comment!
 In addition to updates on my professional life, I'll also be editorializing—minus the presumption that I'm ever right.
 So hearing from others will make things interesting.

+## Technology

+For those who are interested: The site went through many iterations and platforms.
+I built it in ExpressionEngine, then rebuilt it in Wordpress, and now I've rebuilt it again—this time in a platform called Jekyll.
+Jekyll uses flat files, so my hope is that it will be less susceptible to hacking, which is an issue I've been struggling with on some other sites I run.
+Also, in Jekyll I'm able to create flat files using Markdown.
+If you're a writer or blogger, I highly recommend you look into Markdown.
+I've even begun doing my fiction writing in a program called Ulysses, which is a full-featured Markdown editor.